-For a discussion of these trends and conditions, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Business Trends and Conditions" in our 2015 Form 10-K. For a discussion of how these trends and conditions impacted the three months ended March 31, 2016, see "Results of Operations."
+For a further discussion of these trends and conditions, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Business Trends and Conditions" in our 2015 Form 10-K. For a discussion of how these trends and conditions impacted the three and six months ended June 30, 2016, see "Results of Operations."